A Conference For Emerging Phi Delt Leaders

 The 2017 Kleberg Emerging Leaders Institute will take place from July 29 – August 1 in Oxford, Ohio.
 To view the schedule from last year’s Kleberg, visit this link.
 The 2017 schedule will be posted when complete.

-Per the Chapter Minimum Chapter Expectations & Standards, each Phi Delt chapter must register a total of four delegates to attend the 2016 Kleberg Emerging Leaders Institute: Three undergraduate delegates for the Kleberg Emerging Leaders Institute and one Phikeia Educator for the Phikeia Educators College.
+Per the Chapter Minimum Chapter Expectations & Standards, each Phi Delt chapter must register a total of four delegates to attend the 2017 Kleberg Emerging Leaders Institute: Three undergraduate delegates for the Kleberg Emerging Leaders Institute and one Phikeia Educator for the Phikeia Educators College.
+Failure to meet the minimum expectations for delegate attendees at Kleberg could result in a $2,000 fine charged to the chapter.

 All Kleberg delegates should be young emerging leaders going into their sophomore or junior year.
 The delegate for the Phikeia Educators College should be an individual who will be working directly with the chapter’s Phikeia program in the fall.
 The cost of this program for three delegates is free.
 Additional delegates may pay the $350 registration fee to attend.
 All delegates are responsible for their travel costs.